 Moderate, mitigated to Low: Rabies posed a year-round moderate risk.
 Occurrence in local animals was well above U.S. levels due to the lack of organized control programs.
-Dogs were the primary reservoir of rabies in Iraq, and a frequent source of human exposure.
+Dogs were the primary

+Page 15 of 23 Reviewed by CENTCOM (03 June 2015) Final Approval Date (12 February 2016) reservoir of rabies in Iraq, and a frequent source of human exposure.
 In June 2008, the New Jersey Health department in The United States reported a confirmed case of rabies in a mixed-breed dog recently imported from Iraq.
 Rabies is transmitted by exposure to the virus-laden saliva of an infected animal, typically through bites, but could occur from scratches contaminated with the saliva.
-No cases of rabies acquired in Iraq have been identified in U.S. Service members to date.
+No cases of rabies acquired in Iraq have been identified in US Service Members to date.
 The vast majority (>99%) of persons who develop rabies disease will do so within a year after a risk exposure, there have been rare reports of individuals presenting with rabies disease up to six years or more after their last known risk exposure.
-Mitigation strategies included command emphasis of CENTCOM GO 1B, reduction of animal habitats, active pest management programs, and timely treatment of feral animal scratches/bites.
+Mitigation strategies included command emphasis of USCENTCOM GO 1B, reduction of animal habitats, active pest management programs, and timely treatment of feral animal scratches/bites.